 Let’s say, for instance, you’ve put down fashion and gardening as two things you’re extremely interested in… Let’s take a look at 8 different ways you could turn each of these passions into a moneymaking business…

 Many business owners often jump right into this one-to-one, “Do-It-Yourself” (aka DIY) business model.
 This is what we were talking about above, where someone who likes fashion thinks, “I’ll be a fashion designer, and design my own clothes.”
-Someone who wrote gardening might think, “I’ll be a professional gardener, or landscape architect.”
+Someone who wrote gardening might think, “I’ll be a professional gardener or landscape architect.”
 Again, nothing wrong with these ideas, but there are other ways to tap into your passions, as we’ll find out next!

 Another option is to come up with products that you could sell that relate directly, or indirectly, to your passion.
 For the fashion example, you could open a brick and mortar boutique or an online business, where you sell other designers’ clothing.
 Or, for the gardening example, you could open a floral shop, or a nursery that sells trees or outdoor fountains or specialty tools and supplies, or you could open a produce stand at your local farmers market.

 Here’s where you leverage your passion or knowledge on the topic by getting paid to share information on it.
 A blog is a great example.
-Just think of all the fashionistas-turned-bloggers online who earn a living by offering their perspectives on the latest fashion trends or tips for the budget conscious shopper.
+Just think of all the fashionistas-turned-bloggers online who earn a living by offering their perspectives on the latest fashion trends or tips for the budget-conscious shopper.
 Many experts out there built their status on certain topics by writing books and articles, making presentations, filming television shows, documentaries, etc. on a topic they felt passionate about.
 As a gardener, you could build your status as an eco-friendly expert, or teach a class on sustainable gardening, or review the latest tools and supplies.

 As a consultant, you can bring your expertise directly to a client by working with them one-on-one.
 The distinguishing factor here is that you are offering a customized solution for a particular client or situation.
-For fashion, this could be working as a stylist, or style consultant.
+For fashion, this could be working as a stylist or style consultant.
 As a gardening aficionado, one could offer their gardening expertise for model homes, wedding halls, or private estates.

 When you take an investor/owner role, you are putting your resources towards a venture or property relating to your passion, with the hopes of making a profit on it.
 If you have an interest in fashion, you could help fund a budding fashion designer’s fall collection, in return for a percentage of profits.
-Or, you could rent out a warehouse space for a sample sale, or a runway fashion show.
-In the gardening industry you might sell or offer a lot of land in exchange for a percentage of produce sold.
+Or, you could rent out warehouse space for a sample sale, or a runway fashion show.
+In the gardening industry, you might sell or offer a lot of land in exchange for a percentage of products sold.

 A clever way to find your niche is to think of something that would improve the industry.
 Is there some machinery, or technology you could create that would make life easier for those in the fashion or gardening industry?
 A database to help track orders for plants, a drawing application for designers, for example?
 And don’t forget about the budding online and mobile application industry.
-You could create an application to help people plan their daily outfit, design their dream gardens, and more.
+You could create an application to help people plan their daily outfits, design their dream gardens, and more.

-Here, you’re thinking of ways rally live people around your passion.
-As a fashion lover, you could host a fashion show, inviting budding fashion students to showcase their talent, organize trunk shows or in-home accessory parties, where women could buy and sell vintage pieces.
-As a gardener, you could start a community organization that beautifies impoverished neighborhoods, teach workshops on flower arrangements, etc. The idea is to offer access to a community where people share the same passion as you, charging them on a per-head or per class basis, depending on the format you decide on.
+Here, you’re thinking of ways to rally live people around your passion.
+As a fashion lover, you could host a fashion show, inviting budding fashion students to showcase their talent, and organize trunk shows or in-home accessory parties, where women could buy and sell vintage pieces.
+As a gardener, you could start a community organization that beautifies impoverished neighborhoods, teach workshops on flower arrangements, etc. The idea is to offer access to a community where people share the same passion as you, charging them on a per-head or per-class basis, depending on the format you decide on.

 © 2011 Ali International, LLC